gr-codeclub/minecraft-codeclub/README.md

     * You will need to restart the Minecraft launcher for it to realise you own it.
 * Open Minecraft to make sure it launches successfully.

+### Finishing off
+Commit the project to your new branch and push it.

 ### Windows updates
 Make sure it's up to date